YYChristopher/NMSP-MIDAS/README.md

 ### output
 The figure into the Paper plotting routines and corresponding output results used in the paper.

+#### Description
+This folder includes some figures plotting code in introduction and online appendix.

 #### Simulation
 This folder includes out-of-sample forecasting results and figures plotting code of the numerical simulations.